minhhahao/LeetCode/README.md

-# LeetCodeByJava
+# LeetCode

-Some codes to solve Leetcode problems written in Java.
+Some codes to solve Leetcode problems written in Java and Python.